4.3. Variants and discussions of modern optimizers#

 Output: last iterate \(\vW^T\), or the solution sequence (checkpoints) \(\{ \vW^t \}_{t=1}^T\).

 Muon performs surprisingly well for pre-training of LLMs with faster speed.
-For details see this blog [cite muon blog here] or this technical report [cite kimi muon paper here].
+For details see this blog [Jordan et al., 2024] or this technical report [Liu et al., 2025].

 4.3.2.
 Approximate Hessian point of view for Shampoo and Muon#

 Yet another line of work inspect the choice of optimizers in a different way, via approximating second order information.
-Next, we discuss how Adam could be derived in a different perspective, also discuss how this new Hessian-approximation perspective
+Next, we first discuss how Adam could be derived in a different perspective, then discuss how this new Hessian-approximation perspective can derive a brand new algorithm called Shampoo [Anil et al., 2020, Gupta et al., 2018, Shi et al., 2023].

 Consider the situation where we are trying to solve a binary classification problem using cross entropy loss (i.e. a logistic regression.
 In fact, the following derivation also works for multi-class classification such as LLM pre-training):